-The Fort St. John Fire Department carries out fire inspection services, fire investigation, public safety and education, as well as municipal support for emergency and disaster preparedness.
+The Fort St. John Fire Department carries out fire suppression, fire inspections, fire investigations and provides public safety and education.
+The Fort St John Fire Department also provides municipal support for emergency and disaster preparedness.

 - Established in 1942